sage-code/maj/alphabet.md

 Most consonants are read like in Latin ISO alphabet, Italian.
 Romanian and Spanish;

-* Letter  `b`  is voiced, plosive, bilabial like `b` in "boss"
+* Letter  `b`  is voiced, plosive, bilabial like `b` in "boss";
+* Letter  `c`  is fricative, alveolar, like `ts` in "cats" or `zz` in "pizza";
+* Letter  `d`  is voiced, plosive, alveolar like `d` in "door";
+* Letter  `f`  is fricative, plosive, bilabial like `f` in "frog";
 * Letter  `h`  is fricative, glottal like "h" in "hoard"
+* Letter  `j`  is palatal vibrated, similar to sound `j` in "jell", "jet";
-* Letter  `p`  is voiceless, plosive, bilabial like `p` in "pin"
+* Letter  `l`  is liquid, alveolar, like `l` in "lord";
-* Letter  `d`  is voiced, plosive, alveolar like `d` in "door"
+* Letter  `q`  is alveoli-palatal like "ch" in words like "charm", "church", "chin";
-* Letter  `t`  is voiceless, plosive, alveolar like `t` in "test"
+* Letter  `m`  is nasal, bilabial, like `m` in "mule";
-* Letter  `n`  is alveolar, nasal, like `n` in "novel"
+* Letter  `n`  is alveolar, nasal, like `n` in "novel";
-* Letter  `m`  is nasal, bilabial, like `m` in "mule"
+* Letter  `p`  is voiceless, plosive, bilabial like `p` in "pin";
-* Letter  `l`  is liquid, alveolar, like `l` in "lord"
+* Letter  `r`  is trilled, similar to sound `r` in "rocket"
-* Letter  `n`  is alveolar, nasal, like `n` in "novel"
+* Letter  `t`  is voiceless, plosive, alveolar like `t` in "test";
 * Letter  `v`  is vibrated, similar to `v` in "voice";
-* Letter  `j`  is palatal vibrated, similar to sound `j` in "jell", "jet";
 * Letter  `z`  is dental, vibrated, similar to `z` in "zoo";
-* Letter  `r`  is trilled, similar to sound `r` in "rocket"
 * Letter  `s`  is fricative alveolar like `s` in "snake";
 * Letter  `w`  is voiced labial-velar like `w in "whiskey";
-* Letter  `g`  is pronounced `ɢ` like `g` in "gees", "get", "guitar"
 * Letter  `x`  is fricative post-alveolar like `sh` in "she" or "fashion";
-* Letter  `k`  is plosive velar like "k" in "kitten";
+* Letter  `k`  is plosive velar like "k" in "kitten" or "c" in "color";
-* Letter  `c`  is usual plosive palatal like "c" in "act";
-* Letter  `c`  is also used to represent a whistled sound explained later;

 ## Digraphs

 Specific groups of two letters can be pronounced different than both letters.
-Maj digraphs are almost deterministic.
-That means the combination of these two letters can not be read in any other way.
-Exception is digraph "sh" that can be written using letter "x";
+Maj digraphs are redundant.
+That means the combination of these two letters can be replaced by another letter.
+This makes Maj words shorter than English words.

-* group `ts` sound `t͡s` like `ts` in  "cats";
+* group `ts` = `c` sounds `t͡s` like `ts` in  "cats": listen
-* group `ch` sound `t͡ʃ` like `ch` in  "peach";
+* group `ch` = `q` sounds `t͡ʃ` like `ch` in  "peach";
-* group `sh` sound `ʂ`   like `sh` in  "fashion";
+* group `sh` = `x` sounds `ʂ`   like `sh` in  "fashion";
-* group `dj` sound `d͡ʒ` like `gi` in  "giraffe";

 **examples:**

-* "choca" is read "t͡ʃoka"  and it means "chocolate";
+* "qoka"  is read IPA:"t͡ʃoka"  and it means Eng: "chocolate";
-* "cocha" is read "cot͡ʃa"  and it means "coach";
+* "koqa"  is read IPA:"kot͡ʃa"  and it means Eng: "coach";
-* "chica" is read "t͡ʃika"  and it means "girl";
+* "qica"  is read IPA:"t͡ʃika"  and it means Eng: "girl";
-* "shava" is read "ʂava"    and it means "shovel";
+* "xava"  is read IPA:"ʂava"    and it means Eng: "shovel";
-* "thita" is read "t͡sita"  and it means "target";
+* "cita"  is read IPA:"t͡sita"  and it means Eng: "target";

+**notes:**

+1. English is inconsistent when is about digraphs.
+Sometimes "ch" is read "k" and other times `ʂ`.
+Therefore in English you must learn how to "spiel".
+However, Maj is more deterministic.
+Maj can be written "by ear" and read using strict rules.

+* chemical  = IPA:"kemicəl"
+* chocolate = IPA:"ʂoklət"

+2. In English sounds "ce", "ci" is pronounced "se", "si", but "c" is pronounced "t͡s" in Maj.
+Therefore if we read next two English using Maj rules we have a bit different pronunciation but very close:

+* cerebellum = IPA: "t͡serəbelum"
+* cigarette  = IPA: "t͡sigəret"

+In Maj the groups {ca, ce, ci, co, cu} are also read {t͡sa, t͡se, t͡si, t͡so, t͡su}.
+To prevent this effect you must use letter "k" instead of "c".
+Letter "C" also represent "carbon" element that is written "caba" = IPA:"t͡saba".

 ## Difficult sounds

-**Soft ñ*
+**Palatal: ñ*

-Soft ñ = is inspired from Spanish.
-It is automatically created when "n" is followed by a vowel.
-To make this sound your tongue is relaxed.
-It is pronounced with middle of the tongue.
+Letter "ñ" is inherited from Spanish.
+It can be used in elevated text but usually in chat it is not used, nor necessary.
+This sound can be produced when "n" is not the first letter of the word but the second.
+Also it must be followed by a vowel.
+IPA symbol for "ñ" is: "ɲ".

-* nina = "niña"  = child
+* niña = IPA: "niɲa"  = child
-* nine = "niños" = children
+* niñe = IPA: "niɲos" = children
-* pane = "pañe"  = breads (plural)
+* pañe = IPA: "paɲe"  = breads (plural)

-**Hard N*
+**Alveolar: n*

-Letter "N" or "n" at beginning of words is called hard N. It is a clear, nasal alveolar sound.
-To make this sound press the tip of the tongue on the rooftop of your mouth and voice it with "a" like "na" in English "north".
+Letter "N" or "n" at beginning of words is nasal-alveolar.
+To make this sound press the tip of the tongue on the rooftop of your mouth and voice using a vowel for example "no" like Eng: "north".

 **Trilled R**

-R is a difficult letter in Maj.
-It is like double "rr" in English.
-To make the trilled R, your tongue is relaxed and the tip of the tongue taps the roof of the mouth once or several times.
-Unlike English, "r" do not control pronunciation of neighbor vowels.
+Letter "R" and "r" is trill-alveolar in Maj.
+It is strong like double "rr" in English.
+To produce this sound, your tongue is relaxed and the tip of tongue taps the roof of the mouth several times.

+Letter "R" do not control pronunciation of neighbor vowels.
+So "ar" is not pronounced "ər" like in English.
+To make "ər" sound you must use "ўr" but is not used in casual chat.

 **Vibrate J**

 Letter "J", "j" is labial vibrated before any vowel.
 That means your tongue tip will vibrate softly.
 To make this sound your tongue is relaxed and the tip of the tongue taps the roof of the mouth several times similar to "sh" but vibrated.
 The best symbol for this sound is "ʒ".

-* "jela" = "jell" is pronounced "ʒela" or "d͡ʒela"
+* "jela" = "jell" is pronounced "ʒela" or "d͡ʒela", it is the same thing.
-* "jaza" = "jaz"  is pronounced "ʒaza" or "d͡ʒaza"
+* "jaza" = "jaz"  is pronounced "ʒaza" or "d͡ʒaza", it is the same thing.

 **Plosive G**

 Letter "G", "g" is plosive uvular.
 To pronounce this sound you must press the back of your tongue on the back roof of your mouth and produce a plosive sound like "gue" or "gui".
 The best IPA symbol for this sound is "ɢ", also known as "Hard G"

-**Whistled C**

-Letter "C", "c" is whistled when followed by "h" in groups {cha, che, chi, cho, chu}.
-To pronounce this sound you must press the middle of your tongue on the roof top and produce a whistled sound like "ch" in "pich".
-The best symbol for this sound is "t͡ʃ".

 **Latin Q**

-Latin Q must be followed by vowel `u` that is silent in most words.
-To make this sound you must press the back of your tongue on the back roof and produce a sound like "k".
-The best IPA symbol for this sound is "ku".
-Maj words replace Q with K in almost all words except a few old words, to keep them compatible with Romanic legacy.
-For example:
+Latin Q in Latin and Spanish must be followed by vowel `u`.
+Maj reuse free "Q" for making a very useful sound: "t͡ʃ" like "ch" in "chin".
+This eliminate the need to use digraph "ch" in quick conversations.
+However when "q" is followed by "u" tha reading rule fall back, to allow correct pronounciation of original "Q":

+* Maj word "Quin" = "Queen" is read in Maj:"kwin";
-* Quin: is read "kwin".
+* Maj word "aqua" = "water" is read in Maj:"akwa";
-* aqua: is read "akwa"
+* Maj word "qoka" = "chocolate" is read in Maj:"choka";

 **Modified: X**

-Letter `X` or `x` is pronounced like: `sh` in `sheep`.
+Letters `X` and `x` are pronounced like: `sh` in `sheep`.
 To avoid `ş` you can use group `cs`.
-To make "ş"  sound you must softly press the middle of your tongue on the roof top of the mouth and produce a voice-less fricative whispering sound.
+To make "ş"  sound you must softly press the middle of your tongue on the roof top of the mouth and produce a fricative whispering sound.

-* Two letter word: "sh" means "keep it quiet";
+* Word: "sh" means "keep it quiet" similar to many languages;
 * Xue is pronounced "ʂue" and represent a Chinese name;
 * Luxembourg is written "Lucsemburg" in Maj to avoid "ʂ";